 - The customer support team get glowing reviews on Trustpilot

-- Occasional technical issues reported
+- Occasional technical issues

-- As with any software, there is a learning curve to go through
+- Small learning curve to go through

 Whether you’re currently managing your books via spreadsheets, Sage50 or something else, we’ll be looking at whether Intuit Quickbooks delivers for UK businesses.